NCAA denies Oklahoma St appeal, Cowboys get postseason ban

 AP Sports Writer

+“There’s no wonder that nobody trusts them,” an emotional Boynton said slowly at a news conference following the denial.
+“As they get to hide behind letters … And they don’t have to come do this — answer questions and talk to kids and talk to parents.”

+Oklahoma State athletic director Chad Weiberg said the penalties don’t make sense because none of the typical issues that warrant such actions — such as lack of institutional control, participation of an ineligible athlete, academic fraud or failures in the areas of monitoring, recruiting and head coach accountability — were found.

-Oklahoma State was eligible for the postseason last year while appealing, and the Cowboys went 21-9 and reached the second round of the NCAA Tournament with eventual No. 1 overall pick Cade Cunningham leading the way.
+The Cowboys were eligible for the postseason last spring while appealing, and they went 21-9 and reached the second round of the NCAA Tournament with eventual No. 1 overall pick Cade Cunningham leading the way.

 Oklahoma State had the potential to go far this season.
 Much of the talent that was around Cunningham is back, and the Cowboys were 31st in votes in The Associated Press preseason Top 25.